 "The key takeaway is that the entire red list should not be mistaken for 'bad' foods that you should avoid."Elise Harlow, M.S., R.D.N.

 Nut butters such as peanut butter and almond butter are also red foods.1

-Noom is aware that drinking enough water is essential to our health.
+Still, Noom encourages drinking enough water.
 Hydrating helps your body in lots of ways, such as: